 Susan MacDermid oversees Real Branding’s strategy and business development practices, leveraging insight into customer behavior to develop digital strategies that achieve marketing objectives.
 Susan’s clients have included 25 of the world’s top 100 brands: ABC, Adidas, Anheuser-Busch, AOL, AT&T, BMG, Cartier, Citibank, Coca-Cola, Delta, Diageo, Disney, EMI, ESPN, Fujitsu, GE, GM, Hitachi, HBO, IBM, Johnson & Johnson, Lipton, Matsushita, Panasonic, Sony, Sprite, Toshiba, Transamerica, Warner Bros., UBS, and Unilever.

 Prior to joining Real Branding, Susan held various management roles: Founder and President of a $10 million overseas office for Modem Media (acquired by Digitas, since acquired by Publicis), and Managing Director of InfoPlus, a privately held integrated marketing agency.
-She has a dozen international awards for marketing achievement and...
+She has a dozen international awards for marketing...
 Read More.

 Erin Malone, Principal with Tangible UX, has over 20 years of experience leading design teams and developing social experiences as well as web and software applications and system-wide solutions.
 Prior to Tangible, she spent 4 years at Yahoo! leading the Platform User Experience Design team where they were responsible for building the Yahoo!
 Design Pattern Library and for providing design expertise to the popular YUI (Yahoo!
 User Interface Library).
 Additionally, she led the redesign of the Yahoo!
 Developer Network, oversaw the redesign of Yahoo!‘s registration system, developed the ux team’s intranet and worked on other cross-company initiatives.
 Before Yahoo!, she was a Design Director at AOL, Creative Director at AltaVista and chief Information Architect for Zip2.
 She was the founding editor-in-chief of Boxes...
 Read More.